FACTBOX-Who's who on the new EU executive

 COMMISSIONER, NEIGHBOURHOOD & ENLARGEMENT, JOHANNES HAHN

 Austria, centre-right, 56.
 Outgoing regional commissioner and former CEO of gaming equipment manufacturer.
-May have a role in Ukraine crisis, though no new EU members seen joining.
-At his hearing, he spoke in favour of sanctions on Russia over Ukraine, something Vienna has been cool on.
+May have a role in Ukraine crisis, although no new EU members seen joining.
+At his hearing, he spoke in favour of sanctions against Russia over Ukraine, something Vienna has been cool about.

 COMMISSIONER, MIGRATION, HOME AFFAIRS, DIMITRIS AVRAMOPOULOS